5 Things To Do Before Studying Abroad:

 3. Applying for a Study Abroad Student Visa

-The application process for a study abroad visa can be confusing because it’s different for different countries.
-With that being said, if you follow these basic guidelines as well as those from the state department of the country you’re going to be studying, you should have no trouble.
+The application process for a study abroad student visa can be confusing because it’s different for different countries.
+With that being said, if you follow these basic guidelines as well as those from the state department of the country where you’re going to be studying, you should have no trouble.

 Unfortunately, unlike a passport, there is no single application for a Student Visa as the requirements differ from country to country.
 You’re first step should be to take a look at the U.S. State Department’s International Travel Country Specific Information page.
 This won’t take you directly to the visa application, but it will give you an overview of things like the location of the U.S. embassy and any consular offices; whether you need a visa; crime and security information; health and medical conditions; drug penalties; and localized hot spots among other things.

 Your next step should be to visit the Border Agency website of your host country.
 This is where you can find your visa application.
 While all of their websites differ, they can be navigated fairly similarly.
 Look for a section titled “Students” or “Studying in…” There should be a frequently asked questions, or FAQ, section and a section explaining both the parts of the application and the terms used in the application.
 Don’t be afraid to use the glossary.
 As you will soon find, English usage isn’t the same everywhere in the world.